raymondbh/ocdriversplus/README.md

 # About
-Server side Minecraft mod that adds additional drivers for OpenComputers.
+A Minecraft mod that adds additional drivers for OpenComputers.
+Only required on server side if not used single player.